 We are all in the same boat.
-Our day to day lives have been completely upended and we are being forced into this “new normal” on how to live during a pandemic.
+Our day to day lives have been completely upended and we are being forced into this 'new normal' on how to live during a pandemic.
 Those often-underutilized home offices, kitchen islands and basement corners have now become our workplaces and our gyms.
 Many people I have spoken to have made note that they seem to have an abundance of time which would normally have been chewed up in a daily commute or other daily routines that just aren't applicable right now.

-In 1665, a gentleman by the name of Isaac Newton (he wasn't a Sir yet) was forced into a version of social distancing during the “Great Plague of London”.
-On his break from Cambridge and without his professors to guide him, Newton found a way to thrive and he later called this period as his personal “year of wonders”.
+In 1665, a gentleman by the name of Isaac Newton (he wasn't a Sir yet) was forced into a version of social distancing during the 'Great Plague of London'.
+On his break from Cambridge and without his professors to guide him, Newton found a way to thrive and he later called this period as his personal 'year of wonders'.
 In his self isolation, Newton continued working on his mathematical problems and the papers he wrote on this became the first versions of calculus.
 He wasn't done there.
-During his time at home and right outside of his window there was an apple tree… yes that apple tree.
+During his time at home and right outside of his window there was an apple tree – yes that apple tree.
 Although the story of him sitting under the tree and discovering gravity when an apple fell on his head is apparently dramatized, it is during his time away that he hypothesized the power of gravity, which made an apple fall from a tree, and he believed that it was not limited to a certain distance from the earth but must extend much further than originally expected.

 But I do believe that there are many out there, entrepreneurs, dreamers and those who think differently who are approaching this crisis with eyes open looking for a chance to make a difference.
 They are recognizing the cracks that we have in our society, in our industries and in our businesses and looking to fill them or to completely change the focus all together.
 In times of great challenge there have always been great people who rise up and this time will be no different.

 Grant White is a Portfolio Manager/Investment Advisor at Endeavour Wealth Management with Industrial Alliance Securities Inc, an award-winning office as recognized by the Carson Group.
 Together with his partners he provides comprehensive wealth management planning for business owners, professionals and individual families.